Corporate Governance

 The Company Secretary advises the Board members on their legal and corporate responsibilities and matters of corporate governance.

 Biographical details of each of the Directors are given on the ‘Board and Management’ page of this website HERE.
-Going forward the Directors biographical details will be included in the Annual Report and Accounts.

 Principle Seven

-Evaluate board performance based on clear and relevant objectives, seeking continuous improvement
+Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement.

 Application

-The board should regularly review the effectiveness of its performance as a unit, as well as that of its committees and the individual directors.
-The board performance review may be carried out internally or, ideally, externally facilitated from time to time.
+The Board should regularly review the effectiveness of its performance as a unit, as well as that of its committees and the individual directors.
+The Board performance review may be carried out internally or, ideally, externally facilitated from time to time.

 Compliance